vapor-community/example/README.md

 #### Nginx

-With the app now running via Supervisor, you can use this sample nginx config to proxy it throuhg Nginx:
+With the app now running via Supervisor, you can use this sample nginx config to proxy it through Nginx:

 ```nginx
 server {